khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/installation.md

 ## Docker

-Installing the OpenBB Terminal via Docker supports both Windows and Unix systems (Linux + MacOS).
+Installing the Finance Analysis via Docker supports both Windows and Unix systems (Linux + MacOS).
 Installation differs a bit between operating system (Windows, macOS and Linux).
 Please select the section matching to your OS.

 ### 1. Windows